fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

   use the command # chown betty hello
 4.A script that creates an empty file called hello use the command # touch hello
+5. A script that adds execute permissions to the owner of the file hello use the command # chmod u+x hello